BriefRobotics/sketchbot/docs/phi.md

 ![Seeds 7 sketch](media/seeds_7_sketch.png)
 ![Seeds 7 sim](media/seeds_7_sim.png)

-Maybe you've noticed that flowers often have 5 or 7 petals.
+Maybe you've noticed that flowers often have 5 or 7 petals, and so try that first.
 Actually, the number of petals is a Fibonacci number!
 Did you know that.
 Anyway, whole numbers like 5 or 7 seem to make an arrangement of seeds that follow distinct "rays" out from the center.
 It turns out that numbers that are evenly divisible into 360 (like 5) will produce straight rays, while those unevenly divisible (like 7) will produce somewhat curved/spiral rays.
 Just about any number you try will create seeds overlapping at some interval.

 If you try non-whole numbers, even those near φ, you will still get rays with lots of overlap and with lots of unused space between.